The compactness of ultra faint dwarf galaxies : a new challenge ?: Introduction

 \section{Introduction}

-Ultra-faint dwarf galaxies (UFDs) are the faintest galaxies known in the Universe, with, by definition, a V-band luminosity fainter than $L_\mathrm{V}$=$10^5\,L_{\odot}$, $M_{\rm{V}} < -7.7$ \citep[see][]{Simon_2019}.
-Among them, some can be as faint as only a few hundred solar luminosity, like Triangulum II \citep{laevens2015,kirby2015}, Segue I \citep{belokurov2007}, or Segue II \citep{belokurov2009}.
-UFDs are dominated by very old, $>10\,\rm{Gyr}$ \citep{okamoto2012,brown2012} and metal-poor ($\cong -2\,\rm{to}\,-3$) \citep{munoz2006,martin2007,simon2007,kirby2008,fu2023} stellar populations.
-Their structural properties and morphology have been debated over more than fifteen years now.
+Ultra-faint dwarf galaxies (UFDs) are the faintest galaxies known in the Universe, with, by definition, a V-band luminosity of fainter than $L_\mathrm{V}$=$10^5\,L_{\odot}$, $M_{\rm{V}} < -7.7$ \citep[see][]{Simon_2019}.
+Among them, some can be as faint as only a few hundred times solar, like Triangulum II \citep{laevens2015,kirby2015}, Segue I \citep{belokurov2007}, or Segue II \citep{belokurov2009}.
+UFDs are dominated by very old, that is, $>10\,\rm{Gyr}$ \citep{okamoto2012,brown2012}, and metal-poor ($\rm{[Fe/H]}\cong -2\,\rm{to}\,-3$) \citep{munoz2006,martin2007,simon2007,kirby2008,fu2023} stellar populations.
+Their structural properties and morphology have now been debated for over 15 years.
 It has been quickly shown that UFDs are rather elongated systems \citep{martin2008} with a mean ellipticity ($\epsilon$) of about $0.4$.
-Such rather elongated shape has been postulated to result from the tidal interaction with the Milky Way \citep{martin2008,sand2009,longeard2022}.
-Among the most extreme systems, Hercules ($\epsilon=0.67$) seems to be extended by a stream of stars \citep{sand2009,roderick2015} a sign that it is a strongly tidally disrupted system.
-These conclusions have been supported by a tentative evidence for a velocity gradient \citep{aden2009}.
-However, relying on three new star members, \citet{longeard2023} didn't confirmed this gradient and concluded that Hercules does not show evidence to undergo tidal disruption.
-Bo\"otes I ($\epsilon=0.68$) is another example of elongated UFD.
-In addition to a velocity gradient, \citet{longeard2022} shows the presence of a metallicity gradient both suggesting that Bo\"otes I may have also been affected by tides.
-On the other hand, \citet{frebel2016} reported that Bo\"otes I also displays two stellar populations indicating that it could originate from different building-block objects.
+Such a relatively elongated shape has been postulated to result from tidal interaction with the Milky Way \citep{martin2008,sand2009,longeard2022}.
+Among the most extreme systems, Hercules ($\epsilon=0.67$) seems to be extended by a stream of stars \citep{sand2009,roderick2015}, a sign that it is a strongly tidally disrupted system.
+This conclusion is supported by tentative evidence of a velocity gradient \citep{aden2009}.
+However, relying on three new star members, \citet{longeard2023} were not able to confirm this gradient and concluded that Hercules does not show evidence of ongoing tidal disruption.
+Bo\"otes I ($\epsilon=0.68$) is another example of an elongated UFD.
+In addition to a velocity gradient, \citet{longeard2022} reveal the presence of a metallicity gradient, both suggesting that Bo\"otes I may have also been affected by tides.
+On the other hand, \citet{frebel2016} reported that Bo\"otes I also displays two stellar populations, indicating that it could originate from different building-block objects.
 Another interesting morphological feature is the extended stellar halo of the Tucana II galaxy \citep{chiti2021} revealing either a strong bursty feedback process or an early galactic merger.